kskhasegawa/circom-rangeproof-for-vc/README.md

 To generate zk-SNARK proof, it need some data.
 Birthdate statement, proof challenge, and blinding factor, which are used to create a commitment included in Verifiable presentation(VP) proof.

-To use VCs, and extract those data, we use [@kskhasegawa/jsonld-signatures-bbs](https://github.com/kskhasegawa/jsonld-signatures-bbs) library.
+To use VCs, and extract those data, we use [@kskhasegawa/jsonld-signatures-bbs](https://github.com/kskhasegawa/jsonld-signatures-bbs) (modified version of [mattrglobal's](https://github.com/mattrglobal/jsonld-signatures-bbs)) library.

 ## Getting started